Venture capital in Israel: History

 Israel's venture capital industry was born in 1985, when the first Israeli venture capital fund, Athena Venture Partners, was founded by Major-General Dan Tolkowsky, the past Chief of Staff of the Israel Air Force; Dr. Gideon Tolkowsky; and Frederick R. Adler, a pillar of the US venture capital industry who had conceived the notion of taking Israeli High-tech companies public on NASDAQ.
 Subsequently, in 1990, Gideon Tolkowsky and Yadin Kaufmann founded Israel's second VC firm, "Veritas Venture Capital Management", whose main investors were Anglo American Corporation of South Africa and De Beers.

 The success of the venture capital industry in Israel continued with Yozma (Hebrew for "initiative"), a government initiative in 1993 offering attractive tax incentives to foreign venture capital investments in Israel and promising to double any investment with funds from the government.
+One of the first VCs established was Israel Seed Partners, by Michael Eisenberg, Jonathan Medved and Neil Cohen.

-As a result of their efforts, Israel's annual venture capital outlays rose nearly 60-fold, from $58 million to $3.3 billion, between 1991 and 2000.
+As a result of the government's efforts, Israel's annual venture capital outlays rose nearly 60-fold, from $58 million to $3.3 billion, between 1991 and 2000.
 The number of companies launched using Israeli venture funds rose from 100 to 800.
 Israel's information technology revenues rose from $1.6 billion to $12.5 billion.
 By 1999, Israel ranked second only to the United States in invested private equity capital as a share of GDP.
 It also led the world in the share of its growth attributable to high-tech ventures: 70 percent.
 According to the OECD, Israel is also ranked first in the world in expenditure on Research and Development (R&D) as a percentage of GDP.

 Though Israel's venture capital industry played an important role in the high-tech sector, the 2008 financial crisis also affected the availability of venture capital locally.
 In 2009, there were 63 mergers and acquisitions in the Israeli market worth a total of $2.54 billion; 7% below 2008 levels ($2.74 billion), when 82 Israeli companies were merged or acquired, and 33% lower than 2007 proceeds ($3.79 billion) when 87 Israeli companies were merged or acquired.

 In 2019, Israeli companies were considered more popular than their American peers.
 For comparison, investment volume in Israeli startups grew by 140% from 2014 to 2018.
 Investments in technological startups from the U.S. grew by 64%.
 Moreover, Israeli startups are becoming so attractive that US companies tend to acquire them more than anyone else: they account for half of all transactions in 2018.
 Thus, Israel eventually became a "net seller".
 In particular, artificial intelligence (AI) raises the most investments (17%) among all high technologies in Israel.
 The recent acquisition of Israeli company Mellanox for $6.9 billion by Nvidia Corporation is indicative.
 It was a definite contender for the largest M&A deal in 2019.